hublad2/FoodAppFront/README.md

 Food-app-front is a simple, vue based frontend for the food-app.
 Food-app is intended to help organize yourself at food and diet oriented manners.

+## Disclaimer

+Right now, backend of food-app is hosted at free-tier heroku.
+Because of this, API calls can take a while, especially when logging, up to 10 seconds.

 ## Food-app Features

 - User authorization (native, google, facebook) using [Passport.js](http://www.passportjs.org/) and [Firebase](https://firebase.google.com/)